-MEF, Linux Foundation, and ETSI Collaborate to Launch Industry-First SDN/NFV Professional Certification
+MEF, Linux Foundation, and ETSI-NFV Collaborate to Launch Industry-First SDN/NFV Professional Certification

 Prestigious MEF Network Expert certification is available for individuals who obtain the suite of MEF-SDN/NFV, MEF-CECP, and MEF-NF certifications

 Los Angeles, 10 April 2018 – MEF is pleased to announce the introduction of the new MEF SDN/NFV professional certification developed in collaboration with the Linux Foundation and ETSI-NFV.
 MEF-SDN/NFV is the first industry-wide certification that validates professionals’ knowledge, skills, and abilities in the domains of software defined networking and network functions virtualization.
 MEF now offers three certifications as part of a comprehensive Professional Certification Framework.
 These include the MEF-SDN/NFV, MEF Carrier Ethernet Certified Professional (MEF-CECP), and MEF Network Foundations (MEF-NF) certifications.
 Individuals who obtain all three of these certifications qualify for the coveted MEF Network Expert certification.